Geometric Langlands in prime characteristic: -modules on stacks and Azumaya property

 \begin{prop} There exists a $\bG_m$-gerbe $\sD_{\sX/S}$ on $T^*(\sX'/S)$ such that the category of twisted sheaves on $\sD_{\sX/S}$ is equivalent to the category of $\mD$-modules on $\sX$, i.e., we have

 \end{prop}

 \begin{remark} It is a theorem of Gabber that on a quasi-projective scheme $X$, every torsion element in $\on{H}^2_{et}(X,\bbG_m)$ can be constructed from an Azumaya algebra via \eqref{ass azumaya}.
 However, this fails for non-separated schemes.
 A theorem of T\"{o}en \cite{Toen} shows that in a very general situation, every $\bG_m$-gerbe arises from a derived Azumaya algebra.
-The derived category of $\mD$-modules on $\sX$ (which is not the derived category of $\mD\on{-mod}(\sX)$ in general) should be equivalent to the category of modules over a derived Azumaya algebra $D^{dr}_{\sX/S}$ on $T^*(\sX'/S)$. \end{remark}
+Although T\"{o}en's theorem does not directly apply to $T^*(\sX'/S)$, it suggests that the derived category of $\mD$-modules on $\sX$ (which is not the derived category of $\mD\on{-mod}(\sX)$ in general) probably should be equivalent to the category of modules over some derived Azumaya algebra $D^{dr}_{\sX/S}$ on $T^*(\sX'/S)$. \end{remark}